-Two people have inspired, are inspiring, me as work with this project, and they deserve a note of thanks: Richard Ong, my content advisor, friend, and muse.
-Don Webb, senior editor at BwS, for critique and encouraging me to pursue this novel.
-He gave me several ideas to consider and was the 'prime mover' for the 'short' flashback segue chapter, presented for free through BwS.
+Two people inspire me as I work with this project, and they deserve a note of thanks: Richard Ong, my content advisor, friend, and muse.
+Don Webb, senior editor at BwS, for critique and encouragement.

 Before reading the Lethal Life short, read up on ancient Middle Eastern mythology.
 Here's a place to start